-What is meant by research, scholarship, creativity?
+What is meant by research, scholarship, and creativity?

 Who is eligible to participate?

-Does my project need to be course-based work, or can it be my own independent work or part of a project I did elsewhere?
+Does my project need to be course-based work, or can it be my independent work or part of a project I did elsewhere?

 If it is your work, it is eligible for consideration.
-If your work involves collaboration with another individual(s), you must obtain their permission for you to present.
+If your work involves collaboration with another individual(s), you must obtain their permission to present.
 If you are a student, you must work with a faculty mentor.
 If you are working with a DMU student, you may present your work together.

 Abstracts for presentations can be submitted by other authors on the project.
 However, this must be discussed and agreed upon by all authors.

 My project is still in progress.
 Can I still apply?

 Posters and oral presentations may present findings of a work still in progress.